newjersey/navigator.business.nj.gov/content/src/fundings/digital-media-tax.md

 urlSlug: digital-media-tax
 id: digital-media-tax-credit
-sidebarCardBodyText: The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.
+sidebarCardBodyText: The Digital Media Tax Credit Program provides a transferable tax credit to incentivize companies to produce content in New Jersey.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: The Digital Media Tax Credit Program provides a